fabiangunzinger/online-experiments/chapters/power.md

 \right]
 $$

-We can calculate these probabilities by standardising, which, using the standard normal CDF, $\Phi(z)$,  gives us
+We can calculate these probabilities by standardising, which gives us:

 $$
 \begin{align}